djaus2/AthsVideoRecording/README.md

 ﻿# MauiMediaRecorderVideoAndroidApp

 A test app for the following NuGet package.
-V2.2.0
+V2.2.1

+## Latest Update 2025-05-22
+- NuGet package update only for it documentation.

-## Latest Updates 2025-05-21
+## Updates 2025-05-21
 - Fixed runtime audio permissions issue using task delays.

 ## Latest Updates 2025-05-15